"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 #6.
 Requires High Quality Web Hosting Services

 Due to the high search volume for target seasonal queries, you need an excellent web hosting service to handle the sudden spike in traffic.
-Otherwise, your server might crash if it can’t handle all the incoming traffic.
+Otherwise, your server might crash if it can’t take all the incoming traffic.

 You need to be available 24/7 online till the event is over in case things went wrong with your website.